alljoyn/hae/docs/interfaces/org.alljoyn.SmartSpaces.Environment/CurrentHumidity-v1.md

 | Access     | read-only                                                      |
 | Annotation | org.freedesktop.DBus.Property.EmitsChangedSignal = true        |

-The current relative humidity.
+The current relative humidity, expressed in percentage(0~100%).
 Relative humidity is the ratio of the partial pressure of water vapor to the equilibrium vapor pressure of water at the same temperature.

 ### Methods